-On a typical day, the Center dispatches over 500 calls for service to Public Safety resources.
-(In 2008, the Center dispatched 125,567 calls for Law Enforcement services, 16,038 calls for Fire services, and 37,378 calls for contracted Emergency Medical services.
+On a typical day, the Center dispatches an average of 481 calls for service to Public Safety resources.
+(In 2013, the Center dispatched 123,810 calls for Law Enforcement services, 15,312 calls for Fire services, and 32,352 calls for Emergency Medical services.)

 A key concept in the incorporation of the Center was efficiency in dispatching services.
 In 1975, there were thirty-eight public safety dispatchers operating nine different dispatching points for our current user agencies.
 In 1975, an individual dispatcher handled 1300 calls for service.
-In 2008, our average staffing in this Center was 20 dispatchers, and each of them handled nearly 8950 calls for service.
+In 2013, our average staffing in the Center was 28 dispatchers, and each of them handled nearly 6300 calls for service.

-Currently, the Center is budgeted for thirty-two positions: one Communications Dispatch Manager, six Communications Dispatcher Supervisors, and twenty-five Communications Dispatchers I & II.
+Currently, the Center is budgeted for thirty-two positions: one Communications Dispatch Manager, six Communications Dispatcher Supervisors, twenty-four Communications Dispatchers and one GIS Technician.